-In February of this year, I started on Pregnitude; before buying it I did some quick research and it seemed to be a supplement that could really help with PCOS.
+In February of this year, I started on Pregnitude; I know I wanted to be a Pregnitude success story, but before buying it I did some quick research.
+It seemed to be a supplement that could really help with PCOS.
 I started it a few days into my cycle in hopes that, if anything, it would help my cycles to regulate to help prepare my body during the trying to conceive process (and, of course, I wouldn’t mind being one of the countless Pregnitude success stories!).
 I dutifully took it morning and night mixed into my spearmint tea — it’s completely tasteless, so unlike other supplements it wasn’t a chore to take.
 If I could be a Pregnitude success story without a disgusting taste in my mouth, all the better.

 I am a late ovulator to being with (thank you, PCOS) on even my best cycles; I can’t remember a time where I ovulated before day 20.
 My previous cycle, that’s exactly what I did, so I was hoping to keep it around day 20 with the help of Pregnitude.
 If you read my last update on Pregnitude, you know by now that I ended up ovulating on day 21.

 (Want to know how to track my ovulation?
 Check out my ovulation tracking post!)

 You all know I believe that the absolute best OPKs out there are the super-cheap Wondfo ones, so I ordered not too long ago the Wondfo combination of 50 ovulation AND 20 pregnancy tests.
 Guess the price?
 An insane $22.
 I love Amazon.
 And I loved being able to use the tests willy-nilly.

 The Testing Begins.
 Fingers Crossed for a Pregnitude Success Story